ecmwf-lab/climetlab-s2s-ai-challenge/README.md

   * lead_time      (lead_time) timedelta64[ns] 1 days 2 days ...
 43 days 44 days
 ```

-This function can be used for all initialized forecasts from SubX and S2S projects.
-Beware of the different starting dates of 2020 forecasts.
+This function can be used for all initialized hindcasts and forecasts from the SubX and S2S projects.
+Beware of the different starting dates of 2020 forecasts when using them for the `s2s-ai-challenge`.

 Generally speaking, only data available when the forecast is issued can be used by the ML models to perform their forecast: